rafleo/CocktailMix/README.md

 Fire up the Arduino IDE and add both Arduino libraries to the IDE by adding them via `Sketch > Include Library > Add .ZIP Library...` and selecting the downloaded ZIP folders.

-Now load the *CocktailMix.ino* and Upload it to your Arduino board.
+Now load the *CocktailMix.ino*, check the configuration for the correct pinout and then upload the sketch to your Arduino board.